 A student can petition in writing for a review of accepted transfer credits within the Add/Drop Period only during the student's first semester in the Program.
-The letter must be sent to the Registrar (registrar@eicollege.edu) and General Education Chairperson (gen-ed@eicollege.edu).
+The letter must be sent to the Registrar (registrar@eicollege.edu).
 Any petition after the Add/drop period will not be considered.